Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 Don't buy an electrical or gas appliance online unless you are sure it complies with Australian Standards.

 Never leave heaters unattended.
 Keep flammable materials at least two metres away from a heater.
 Never plug heaters into power boards, double adaptors, or extension cords with other appliances.

-Always follow manufacture's instructions for storing electric blankets when not used.
-When using the electric blanket again, lay it flat and run your hands over it to check for protruding wires.
+Always follow the manufacturer's instructions for storing electric blankets when not being used.
+Before using the electric blanket again, lay it flat and run your hands over it to check for protruding wires.
 If there is no visible damage, then turn it on and check for hot spots.
 A hot spot could indicate a fault and fire risk.
 Discard faulty items and replace them.

 Clean your clothes dryer lint filter before every load to reduce the risk of overheating.
 Follow the manufacturer's guidelines and only place suitable materials in the dryer.

 Have your roof insulation and downlights checked by a licensed electrician.
 Insulation installed incorrectly around electrical wiring and downlights can cause fires.